utybo/ZoroarkKB/_articles/aPTST.md

 A unit test must be:

-* Small: a true unit test must only test one function at most
+* Small: a true unit test must only test one unit of code at most[^2].
+A unit of code can be
+  * A specific use-case
+  * Corresponding to an if-branch (or any other specific case that you treat differently)
+  * A specific edge-case that your code *should* handle.
 * Repeatable: it can be ran multiple times.
 * Stateless: it must be able to run no matter what the configurations are
 * File-less: using unit tests to check file-related manipulations is an extremely bad idea.
 * Network-less: same as above but for network-related interactions

+[^2]:
+    This is the best case scenario: you can of course put multiple test cases in the same unit test for peak SUP laziness.
+Don't worry, I've been there too ;)

+You must think of your unit-tests not as specific tests of what your code *does* but of what your code *should do*.
+Do note that there are also multiple valid return values for certain functions: you will have to have more complex assertions than just simple equality tests (`result == expectation`) in these cases.

 [Inspired some of the points mentioned here.](https://www.artima.com/weblogs/viewpost.jsp?thread=126923)

 #### Why pytest specifically?

-Algo homeworks generally do not require huge amounts of testing or complex interactions between tests. `pytest` is extremely simple and does not require any sort of configuration in order to be used, which is perfect for students who love to destroy their configuration. `pytest` can also be extended with plugins, so, if something is missing in the basic `pytest`, a plugin probably exists.
+Algo homeworks generally do not require huge amounts of testing or complex interactions between tests. `pytest` is extremely simple and straight-to-the-point, and does not require any sort of configuration in order to be used, which is perfect for us. `pytest` can also be extended with plugins, so, if something is missing in the basic `pytest`, a plugin probably exists.

+Another *massive* advantage of `pytest` is that it only uses thing you already know apart, except for the `assert` keyword which will be explained later on.

 ### Step 0: Installation

 Install [Python](https://python.org) if you have not done so already.
 For this guide, you will need to install `pytest` through `pip`, Python's package manager.
+Use the following in your favorite terminal, console or whatever:

 ```sh
 pip install pytest
 ```

 Run this and you should be good to go.
-You might need to use `sudo` to install everything, I am not entirely sure.
+You might need to use `sudo` to install everything on UNIX systems (Linux, Mac OS X), but I am not entirely sure.

 ***Why not use a requirements.txt?***
 *If you are asking this question, (and know how to deal with this kind of issue) feel free to use a `requirements.txt` file and configure PyCharm accordingly.
-I just felt like it was not necessary for this specific guide, and `pytest` and `coverage` are good to have for any python file in my opinion.
+I just felt like it was not necessary for this specific guide, and `pytest` is good to have for any python file in my opinion.
 This is a guide for beginners for whom `requirements.txt` shenanigans are not really important.*